JonathonRP/electron-project/README.md

 Electron Project
-Building website as application and attempting to use use Python instead of JavaScript
+Building Website as Application and attempting to use use Python instead of JavaScript